 Each homework assignment counts for between 1 and 9 points once it is Mastered.
 The point value depends on the length and challenge of of the task.
 It is listed in the problem bank README and at the top of the homework PDF (or next to each exercise, in vignettes).

-Mid-semester grades will be based on the number of homework points received by October 22.
+Mid-semester grades will be based on the homework points accumulated prior to mid-semester break.

 Collaboration, Cheating, and Plagiarism #